MohamedShokir/RAGWebApp/README.md

 ## Citation
 If you use this code in your research, please cite it as:

 Mohamed Shokir (2025).
-GitHub Repository. https://github.com/MohamedShokir/RAGApp.git
+GitHub Repository. https://github.com/MohamedShokir/RAGWebApp.git

 🙏 Acknowledgments
 LangChain community
 Ollama developers
 Streamlit team
 Open source contributors
-Last updated: [Current Date]
+Last updated: 15/3/2025